-Major group exhibition and accompanying programme of events exploring desire in visual art to open at IMMA.
-21 September 2019 – 22 March 2020
+Major group exhibition and accompanying programme of events exploring desire in visual art opens at IMMA.

 Featuring an exciting selection of modern masterworks and landmark contemporary art works by Matthew Barney, Dorothy Cross, Marcel Duchamp, Tracey Emin, Rene Magritte, Eddie Peake and others.